David Nossiter BA (Hons) Dip Arch RIBA

 David studied architecture under Professor Adrian Gale at Plymouth University, and under Professor Jonathan Hill at The Bartlett, University College London.

 In 2001, David was elected an RIBA member and admitted to the architects register, following a decade in practice working with Proctor and Matthews, Mole, Ellis Williams and others.
 During this time David worked on a variety of projects, including The Baltic Arts Centre, Gateshead and innovative housing projects at Greenwich Millennium Village and New Hall, Harlow.
 More recently David worked with Mole architects on a new studio building for the Department of Architecture at Cambridge University as well as several new build eco-houses.

-David has maintained close links with education, having been a design tutor for five years at Kingston University and a visiting studio lecturer at the Bartlett, University College London and Sheffield Universities.
+David has maintained close links with education.
+He is a personal tutor as part of the RIBA Studio programme of professional qualification.
+For over five years David was a design tutor at Kingston University as well as a visiting studio lecturer at the Bartlett, University College London and Sheffield Universities.
 David is a member of a Steering Group working with researchers at the Department of Social & Environmental Health, London School of Hygiene and Tropical Medicine investigating the effect of changes to the built environment on the mental health and well being of the local community.

 David has also been actively engaged with Open House, London and Shelter’s Architect in the House Schemes.